FedKLPR: KL-Guided Pruning-Aware Federated Learning for Person Re-Identification: Related Work

-Recent researches, which combine federated learning and unsupervised person re-ID, focus on resolving challenges posed by privacy constraints and data diversity.
-FedUCC \cite{FedUCC} introduces a coarse-to-fine framework comprising four stages: broad information extraction, personalized representation via BatchNorm \cite{batchnorm}, feature refinement from image patches, and feature decomposition to alleviate cross-camera divergence.
-However, this multi-stage process leads to substantial communication overhead, requiring up to 100 communication rounds.
-Similarly, the authors in \cite{FedUCA} introduced FedUCA that incorporates the CAP method \cite{CAP} into the federated learning framework using EasyFL \cite{easyfl}, emphasizing the importance of managing camera-level variation in unsupervised settings.
-The current state-of-the-art, Tseng \textit{et al.} presented the FedCAPR framework \cite{FedCAPR}, further advancing the field by addressing issues in clustering, aggregation, and data heterogeneity.
-Despite these contributions, a critical limitation shared by all aforementioned methods is the lack of consideration for model size.
-None of these approaches incorporates model compression techniques, resulting in substantial transmission overhead during each communication round.
-This presents a major bottleneck for real-world deployment on bandwidth-limited or resource-constrained edge devices, where communication efficiency and model scalability are crucial.
+Although unsupervised person re-ID methods have achieved promising performance, their conventional centralized training paradigm raises privacy concerns.
+Federated learning (FL) provides a decentralized alternative by allowing clients to retain data locally and share only model updates with a central server.
+Recent studies have explored the integration of federated learning with unsupervised person re-ID to address privacy constraints and cross-client data diversity.
+FedUCC \cite{FedUCC} proposes a coarse-to-fine framework that includes broad information extraction, BatchNorm-based personalized representation \cite{batchnorm}, patch-level feature refinement, and feature decomposition to alleviate cross-camera divergence.
+However, its multi-stage training process requires up to 100 communication rounds, leading to considerable communication overhead.
+FedUCA \cite{FedUCA} incorporates the CAP framework \cite{CAP} into federated learning using EasyFL \cite{easyfl}, highlighting the importance of camera-level variation modeling in unsupervised federated re-ID.
+FedCAPR, proposed by Tseng \textit{et al.} \cite{FedCAPR}, further improves unsupervised federated re-ID by addressing clustering, aggregation, and data heterogeneity.
+Nevertheless, existing unsupervised federated re-ID methods largely overlook model size and communication efficiency.
+Since these methods do not incorporate model compression, they require repeated transmission of full model parameters during communication rounds.
+This limitation becomes a major deployment bottleneck for bandwidth-limited or resource-constrained edge devices, where both communication efficiency and model scalability are essential.